fredrikaubert/openalpr-pi/README.md

 # openalpr-pi

-Uses ansible to install openalpr (https://github.com/openalpr/openalpr) on a raspberry pi.
-Once complete, openalprd will run and analyze a mjpeg stream from the raspberry pi camera, and put the result on a beanstalk queue, as described on https://github.com/openalpr/openalpr/wiki/OpenALPR-Daemon-%28alprd%29.
+[Ansible](http://www.ansible.com/get-started) playbook to install [openalpr](https://github.com/openalpr/openalpr) on a raspberry pi.
+Once complete, openalprd will run and analyze an mjpeg stream from the raspberry pi camera, and put the result on a beanstalk queue, as described on https://github.com/openalpr/openalpr/wiki/OpenALPR-Daemon-%28alprd%29.

 ## What this ansible playbook will do

 * Resize partition to utilize full size of sd card
+* Set up WIFI
 * Install required libraries
 * Install mjpeg-streamer https://github.com/jacksonliam/mjpg-streamer
 * Compile openalpr (and opencv and other required libraries)